spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 <br />

-10. Configure HTTPS encryption for Palette VerteX.
-To configure HTTPS encryption, you must upload an SSL certificate, SSL certificate key, and SSL certificate authority files to Palette VerteX.
+10. After login, a Summary page is displayed.
+Palette VerteX is installed with a self-signed SSL certificate.
+To assign a different SSL certificate you must upload the SSL certificate, SSL certificate key, and SSL certificate authority files to Palette VerteX.
 You can upload the files using the Palette VerteX system console.
 Refer to the [Configure HTTPS Encryption](/vertex/system-management/ssl-certificate-management) page for instructions on how to upload the SSL certificate files to Palette VerteX.

 You now have a self-hosted instance of Palette VerteX installed in a Kubernetes cluster.
 Make sure you retain the **values.yaml** file as you may need it for future upgrades.